You are here

 If you took college-level courses while enrolled in high school, you may be able to transfer the credit to CU-Boulder.
 Only courses taken at a college or university of recognized standing with grades of C- or better are accepted for transfer.
 All college-level work will be evaluated in accordance with CU-Boulder transfer credit guidelines.
 College-level work taken concurrently with a high school program may be used to satisfy MAPS requirements.
 You must have an official college transcript sent directly to the Office of Admissions in order for transfer credit to be evaluated.

 The International Baccalaureate (IB) diploma programs provide pre-university study.
 IB examinations, whether leading to a full IB diploma or to an IB certificate, often qualify students for advanced standing at CU-Boulder.
 In general, credit is granted for approved IB examinations at the higher level with a score of 4 or better.
 Students admitted to the University of Colorado Boulder who have graduated from high school with an International Baccalaureate Diploma shall be granted 24 semester hours of college credit.
-This credit will be applied toward degree requirements if approved by the college or school; no CU-Boulder tuition will be charged for these credits.
-The credits will only be granted if the student receives a score of 4 or better on an examination administered as part of the IB Diploma program.
+This credit will be applied toward degree requirements ONLY if approved by the college or school.
+Depending on the student’s degree program, some of the 24 credits may not be applicable towards degree requirements.
+No CU-Boulder tuition will be charged for these credits and the 24 credits will only be granted if the student receives a score of 4 or better on an examination administered as part of the IB Diploma program.
 If the student scores less than 4 on each IB subject test, the credit hours granted will be reduced accordingly.
 Official scores must be sent to the admissions office directly from the IB organization.
 For specific equivalencies, see the International Baccalaureate chart.